fenio/dumb-provisioner/README.md

 ### What's that?

 Just a basic script and set of config files that will help you boot/install Wyse terminals with the Debian stable over network.
+Ok now I'm also using it for installing VMs in my homelab so it can be used for other purposes.

-### Why didn't you use foreman/packer/<whatever>?
+### Why didn't you use foreman/packer/\<whatever\>?

 It was just overkill for my needs.
-Also such tools assume you have IPMI/ILO or other advanced BMC management in your hw.
+Also such tools assume you have IPMI/ILO or other advanced BMC management in your HW.
 It's not the case with Wyse terminals.
 But I managed to force them to autoboot from network ;)

 ### What exactly is pxe.sh doing?

 It downloads the netboot tarball, extracts kernel/initrd and creates boot image.
 And it keeps all relevant files in pxe/ subdirectory.
+It should be run from Debian system... well Ubuntu should probably work too.

-Except installing fresh Debian system it also creates/modifies some files to make that machine more capable of being k8s node.
+Final solution should install fresh Debian system and create/modify some files to make that machine more capable of being k8s node.
 Take a look at node.cfg file.
 Especially end of it.

 ### How to use it?